carterdwill3/CS-499/README.md

 Instead of showing three different projects, I decided to take one project - my CS-320 contact management system - and enhance it across all three required areas.
 This approach shows something important: real software development isn't about isolated skills; it's about how different competencies work together.

 **The Starting Point**
 The original project was pretty basic - a Java application with simple CRUD operations, hash map storage, and some unit tests.
 It worked, but it was definitely beginner-level code.
-Looking back at it now, I can see all the things I didn't know I didn't know.
+Looking back at it now, I can see all the things I didn't know.

 **The Enhancement Journey**
 Each improvement builds on the previous work: